Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Bayesian Structure Learning with MPL

 \subsection{Birth-Death MCMC Algorithm}

-The birth-death algorithm, based on a continuous-time Markov process \citep{preston1975}, was applied to GGMs by \citet{mohammadi2015bayesianStructure} to explore the joint space of graphs and precision matrices to approximate \(P(G,\Kb|\Xb)\).
-Using the MPL approximation, our birth-death MCMC search algorithm (BD-MPL) samples only over the graph space \(\mathcal{G}_p\).
-During each iteration \(s \in \{1, \ldots, S\}\), the state of the Markov chain is a certain graph \(G^{(s)}\), and it transitions to a new state \(G^{(s+1)}\) by adding or removing one edge.
-These events of adding or removing an edge are called birth and death processes and are modeled as independent Poisson processes.
-Each edge is added or removed independently of other edges with a Poisson process rate \(R_e(G)\).
-If the birth of an edge \(e = (i, j)\) occurs, the process jumps to \(G^{+e}=(V,E\cup e)\).
-If the death of an edge \(e\) occurs, the process jumps to \(G^{-e}=(V,E \backslash e)\).
-Since the birth and death processes are modeled as independent Poisson processes, the time between two consecutive events is exponentially distributed with a mean
+The birth–death MCMC algorithm, based on a continuous-time Markov process \citep{preston1975}, was applied to GGMs by \citet{mohammadi2015bayesianStructure} for sampling from the joint posterior of graphs and precision matrices \eqref{eq:p(g,k|x)}.
+We propose a modified version that incorporates the MPL approximation, allowing sampling exclusively over the graph space $\mathcal{G}_p$ from the pseudo-posterior \eqref{eq:pseudo_posterior}.
+At iteration \(s \in \{1, \ldots, S\}\), the state of the Markov chain is a graph \(G^{(s)}\), which transitions to \(G^{(s+1)}\) by either adding (birth) or removing (death) a single edge.
+These birth and death events are modeled as independent Poisson processes, each occurring with rate \(R_e(G)\).
+If a birth of edge \(e = (i,j)\) occurs, the process moves to \(G^{+e}=(V, E \cup e)\); if a death of edge \(e\) occurs, it moves to \(G^{-e}=(V, E \setminus e)\).
+Since the events are governed by independent Poisson processes, the waiting time between consecutive events follows an exponential distribution with mean